 Bolting Your Material to the Bed

-Bolting Your Material to the T-slot Bed provides exceptionally strong fixturing for almost any material but is more difficult to use for beginners and takes longer to set up.
+Bolting your material to the T-slot bed provides exceptionally strong fixturing for almost any material but is more difficult to use for beginners and takes longer to set up.

 If you want to make a complicated project multiple times, you may want to make a custom fixture.
-This is especially true if your project requires machining more than one side of the object.
+This is especially useful if your project requires machining more than one side of the object.
 A fixture that is specially made for that project can securely hold your part, while also precisely positioning it so that multiple machining operations all align with each other.
 It can also greatly simplify the process of attaching your material to the bed.

 A custom fixture is generally comprised of a piece of material bolted to the bed, with a shape cut out of the middle to hold the object that will be milled.
 Many custom fixtures have locking mechanisms that can be tightened to secure the material being milled.
-Read the full guide here.
+Read the full guide for details.

 This is a simple custom fixture consisting of a piece of wood with a hole in it for the red Delrin piece.